Processing a customer’s order is the first stage of fulfilment for online sales.

-How your business handles orders has a major impact on customer service, from encouraging initial interest to prompting repeat business.
-Factors such as price, quality of product or service, range of goods, stock availability are vital to achieving sales in the first place, but a responsive, fully automated order-fulfilment procedure plays a key part in overall customer satisfaction.
+How your business handles orders has a major impact on customer service.
+It affects initial interest and repeat business.
+A responsive, automated order-fulfilment process plays a key part in customer satisfaction.

 Improving how you handle orders

-You need to know exactly how well your business deals with order handling before you can make improvements.
+You need to know how well your business handles orders before you can improve.
 You should evaluate how orders are processed by doing the following:

-Identify the connections between sales, planning, purchasing, etc. Flow charts and activity diagrams can help you map out your processes and highlight the links.
-There are simple software tools available to help you do this.
+Find the connections between sales, planning, purchasing, etc. Flow charts and activity diagrams can help you map out your processes and highlight the links.
+There are simple tools available to help you do this.

-Consider linking your systems to those of your customers if you operate in a business-to-business environment.
-Find out what systems they use and determine if yours are compatible.
+Consider linking your systems to those of your customers if you sell to other businesses.
+Find out what systems they use and work out if yours are compatible.

 Ask staff for their input - they may be able to help you identify problems and solutions.